needle-mirror/com.unity.properties/Documentation~/index.md

 **Property Attributes** are standard .Net `System.Attribute` associated with a given property.

 **Property Bags** are collections of properties for a given .Net object type.
-Property bags are created lazily through reflection (in the Editor), or as a build post-processing step from types instrumented with the `Unity.Properties.GeneratePropertyBagAttribute` (in Player builds).
+Property bags are created lazily through reflection (in the Editor), or using a source generator when types are instrumented with the `Unity.Properties.GeneratePropertyBagAttribute` and the assembly is instrumented with the `Unity.Properties.GeneratePropertyBagsForAssemblyAttribute`.

 **Property Containers** are any .Net objects whose `System.Type` is associated with a property bag.

 **Property Paths** are constructed from strings, and can be used to resolve a specific property instance from a root object.
 For example, the path `"foo.bar.baz[12]"` resolves the 13th element of the `baz` list container found in the `bar` container, which is itself found in the `foo` container.
 You can create and manipulate property paths using the `Unity.Properties.PropertyPath` class.

 **Property Visitors** are the algorithms you build on top of the Properties API.
-Use the `Unity.Properties.PropertyVisitor` base class to create your own visitors.
+Either use the `Unity.Properties.PropertyVisitor` base class to create your own visitors or implement the `IPropertyBagVisitor` and `IPropertyVisitor` interfaces.

 **Visitor Adapters** can be used to specialize visitors for given container or value types.
 Adapters all implement the `Unity.Properties.IPropertyVisitorAdapter` interface.
-Adapters are optional, but highly recommended, and as such they are supported by default when using the `Unity.Properties.PropertyVisitor` base class.
+Adapters are optional, but highly recommended when using the `Unity.Properties.PropertyVisitor` base class.

 # Getting Started